tanatipt/Ask-Your-Fundamentals/README.md

 This section provides instructions on how to install and set up the project locally.
 Before you begin, please ensure you have the following prerequisites:

-1. `Poetry` installed on your system.
+1. `uv` ,`Docker` and `bash` installed on your system.
-2. A valid `GOOGLE_API_KEY` for accessing **gemini-embedding-001** and `OPENAI_API_KEY` for accessing **GPT** models.
+2. A valid `GOOGLE_API_KEY` for accessing **gemini-embedding-001** embedding, `OPENAI_API_KEY` for accessing **GPT** models and `COHERE_API_KEY` for accessing the **Cohere reranking-v3.5** model.
-3. `pyenv` installed, along with Python version 3.12.10 managed through `pyenv`.

 Steps to Run the Index Ingestion and RAG Pipeline:

-1. Create a `pyenv` virtual environment named `ask-your-files` using the following command: `pyenv virtualenv 3.12.12 ask-your-files`
+1. Create a virtual environment with the neccessary packages using `uv sync --all-extras`.
-2. Activate the virtual environment you just created: `pyenv activate ask-your-files`.
-3. Install project dependencies via `Poetry`:  `poetry install`
-4. Create a `.env` file in the root directory of the project.
+2. Create a `.env` file in the root directory of the project.
-5. Add your credentials to the `.env` file in the following format:
+3. Add your credentials to the `.env` file in the following format:
 ```
 GOOGLE_API_KEY=<google_api_key>
 OPENAI_API_KEY=<openai_api_key>
+COHERE_API_KEY=<cohere_api_key>
 ```
-6. To evaluate the RAG pipeline, use the following command: `python src/evaluation_pipeline.py`
+4. To converse with the RAG chatbot:
+    1. Execute the following command to startup a docker container: `bash docker.sh`
+    2. Execute the following command to open a chat terminal that communicates with docker container via FastAPI : `uv run python -m src.chat_terminal`
-7. To run the index ingestion pipeline, first upload the PDF files to the `data/reports` directory following the format described above, then execute the following command: `python src/ingestion_main.py`
+5. To run the index ingestion pipeline:
+    1. Upload the PDF files to the `data/reports` directory following the format described above
+    2. Execute the following command: `uv run python -m src.index_ingestion.ingestion_main`